Hi, I'm Vicki...

 A qualified career coach, ex-Forensic Accountant, marathon runner, drinker of way too much tea, and mum to 2 boisterous boys.

 Having been there myself, I know what it's like to feel trapped in a career that's not right for you, that's not giving you what you want.

 On paper, my job was great - interesting work, well paid, lovely people, but I just couldn't put my finger on why thing's weren't 'clicking'...

 Fed up of feeling like I was just treading water in a career I couldn't see any future in, just going through the motions day after day, week after week.

 Worried that career opportunities were just passing me by, and that I'd wake up in 10 years time still stuck doing the same thing

 I was overwhelmed with the idea of trying to figure out how to make things better, and terrified at the thought that maybe this was just 'it' for me

 And so I did what most people do - I just kept plodding on, reading more and more self help books, scrolling through more and more jobs boards, trying to convince myself that everything would work out.

-Speaking to friends and acquaintances it became clear that I wasn't on my own in feeling fed up with my career, disappointed that I had worked so hard for which ultimately wasn't right for me.
+Speaking to friends it became clear that I wasn't on my own in feeling fed up with my career, feeling disappointed that I had worked so hard for something which ultimately wasn't right for me.
 So many people around me were feeling the same thing, but - like me - they were stuck, not knowing how to take the next step, or even what that next step might be which would help them build a career that was right for them.